PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/Security/employee-sessions-listing.md

 ## Outdated sessions

-Clear outdated sessions manually - button - Delete all the outdated sessions that are pass out and haven't be renewed.
+Clear outdated sessions manually - button - Delete all the outdated sessions that are passed out and haven't been renewed.